 Last month, The AmLaw Daily reported on a $1.5 million fee dispute between the legal recruiting company, Alan Miles & Associates and Bingham McCutchen, the law firm that acquired more than 100 lawyers from McKee Nelson, last summer.
 In a final ruling dated May 17th, Miles was awarded nearly 1.9 million dollars including the full placement fee invoiced, interest and court costs.

 In a written statement, reported by The AmLaw Daily, Bingham “remained as curious as ever in its interpretation of facts related to this case” says Wendeen H. Eolis, Chairman of Eolis International Group.

-In the instant matter, according to The AmLaw Daily’s report, Bingham virtually dismissed its defeat, explaining, “Alan Miles & Associates demanded $5 million dollars and received $1.5 million.”
-Ms. Eolis says her understanding of the facts was a bit different, noting that she had been advised of the 1.5 million dollar invoice, and had been asked to consider, in her preparation as an expert, the reasonableness of a 1.5 million dollar fee and not a 5 million dollar fee.
+In the instant matter, Miles took the long road to vindication, and was left to pay hefty legal fees, but David shamed Goliath, leaving Bingham to explain lamely, “Alan Miles & Associates demanded $5 million dollars and received $1.5 million.”
+Ms. Eolis says her understanding of the facts was a bit different, noting that she had been advised by plaintiff and his counsel of the 1.5 million dollar invoice, and had been asked to consider, as part of her preparation as an expert, the reasonableness of a 1.5 million dollar fee and not a 5 million dollar fee.

-She also commented that Bingham parsed information in saying that Alan Miles received $1.5 million based on the award published by retired US District Court Judge Lourdes Baird, the arbitrator in the dispute.
+She also commented that Bingham parsed information pertaining to the outcome of the case by saying that Alan Miles received $1.5 million based on the award published by retired US District Court Judge Lourdes Baird, the arbitrator in the dispute.
 Miles not only received a ruling that provides for payment of its full placement fee for which they had invoiced the firm, but also for interest and court costs of another $380,000 plus.

 According to Mr. Miles, he never considered backing away from a fight, if necessary, given his certitude that he was entitled to be paid the fee he had earned.
 We agree.